-The adoption of agile methodologies has spread far beyond software development since the agile manifesto was created in 2001.
-As a result, today agile is embraced by thousands of engineering, manufacturing or service companies.
-The development has also led to rapid branching of methodologies coming from agile theory.
+The adoption of Agile methodologies has spread far beyond software development since the Agile manifesto was created in 2001.
+As a result, today Agile is embraced by thousands of engineering, manufacturing, and service companies.
+The development has also led to rapid branching of methodologies coming from Agile theory.
 A fresh project manager might even find it hard to handle all the abbreviations before he can get on track in an Agile company.

 Lean software development is a translation of lean manufacturing principles and practices to the software development domain.
 Adapted from the Toyota Production System, it is emerging with the support of a pro-lean subculture within the Agile community.

 Scaled Agile Framework (SAFe) promotes alignment, collaboration, and delivery across large numbers of Agile teams.
 It leverages three primary bodies of knowledge: Agile software development, lean product development, and systems thinking.

 Scrum is the most popular agile project delivery framework for developing, delivering, and sustaining complex products.
 Its main idea is breaking work into goals that can be completed within sprints.
 Daily scrums and sprint retrospectives create space for continuous improvement.
 The Scrum Team consists of a Product Owner, the Development Team, and a Scrum Master.
 Scrum Teams are self-organizing and cross-functional.

 Extreme programming (XP) is a software development methodology that intends to improve software quality and responsiveness to changing customer requirements.
 As a type of Agile software development, it advocates frequent “releases” in short development cycles.

 We consider this list to be the first generation methodologies.
 They were not influenced by or based on other Agile types.
 The second generation of methodologies is the exact opposite.